ldutoit/personal_libraries/README.md

 **vcf2structure.py** convert a vcf to a structure data file

-**str2vcfPOP.py** Conversion of a structure file to a populations file for STACKS.
+**str2vcfPOP.py** Conversion of a structure file to a vcf populations file for STACKS.
 Warning: very inadequate for anything else.

 **PCR_window_design.py** Find windows suitable for amplification in a fasta alignment.
 Take into account custom primer design conditions.